Trump Announces He Will Withdraw The U.S. From The Paris Climate Deal

 Pulling out of the agreement outright would take three-and-a-half years under the standard cooling-off period for new international treaties.

-Abandoning the Paris pact would isolate the U.S. from a raft of international allies who spent years negotiating the 2015 agreement to fight global warming and pollution by reducing carbon emissions in nearly 200 nations.
-While traveling abroad last week, Trump was repeatedly pressed to stay in the deal by European leaders and the pope.
+Abandoning the Paris pact would isolate the US from a raft of international allies who spent years negotiating the 2015 agreement to fight global warming and pollution by reducing carbon emissions in nearly 200 nations.
+While travelling abroad last week, Trump was repeatedly pressed to stay in the deal by European leaders and the pope.

-Withdrawing would leave the United States aligned only with Russia among the world's industrialized economies.
+Withdrawing would leave the United States aligned only with Russia among the world's industrialised economies.
 Syria and Nicaragua are the only two countries that didn't sign the agreement.

 American corporate leaders have also appealed to the president to stay in the pact.
 They include Apple, Google, and Walmart.
 Even fossil fuel companies such as Exxon Mobil, BP, and Shell say the United States should abide by the deal.